vedangnaik/vedangnaik.github.io/_posts/2021-04-28-hundred-percent-desperados.md

 * Achieve ***[Exterminator: Kill 10 small animals in one mission](https://knoef.info/trophy-guides/ps4-guides/desperados-3-trophy-guide/)***. **Important!** This is an easy achievement to lock yourself out of.
 The animals are scattered throughout both 'phases' of the mission, and if you don't kill them before proceeding to phase 2, you won't get the achievement.
 I also found the animals bugged; a little bit of noise was needed to make them move around.
 Make sure to quicksave and reload often.
 * Earn <u>Kill all suspects</u>.
 * Earn <u>Kill 3 guards using dogs</u>.
-You must mind-control the dog and force it to bite a guard.
+You must `Mind Control` the dog and force it to bite a guard.
 You will need at least 2 darts for this.
 Make sure to use Isabelle to connect two guards together to get more bang for you bark 😉.
 * Kill the [three Mimimi developer NPCs](https://www.trueachievements.com/a298714/veteran-bounty-hunter-achievement), since you're now allowed to kill.

 <p class="navigation-link">[Back to Navigation](#navigation)</p><br>